natenka/pyneng-book-en/docs/source/book/15_module_re/finditer.rst

 .. warning::

     In real life, a log file can be very large.
-In that case, it’s better to process it line by line.
+In that case, it's better to process it line by line.

 Output will be the same: